tkn-tub/ns3-gym/src/internet/doc/ipv6.rst

 and if the router is the default router for that interface.

-A fine grain configuration is possible though the :cpp:class:`RadvdInterface` class, which allows to setup every parameter of the announced router advetisement on a given interface.
+A fine grain configuration is possible though the :cpp:class:`RadvdInterface` class, which allows to setup every parameter of the announced router advertisement on a given interface.

 It is worth mentioning that the configurations must be set up before installing the application in the node.